 }

-line 21 Term is a building block of the intent.
+line 18 Term is a building block of the intent.
 Intent must have at least one term.
-Term has optional ID, a token predicate and optional quantifiers.
+Term has optional ID, an entity predicate and optional quantifiers.
 It supports conversation context if it uses '~'

 symbol or not if it uses '='

 symbol in its definition.
-For the conversational term the system will search for a match using tokens from the current request as well as the tokens from conversation STM (short-term-memory).
-For a non-conversational term - only tokens from the current request will be considered.
+For the conversational term the system will search for a match using entities from the current request as well as the entities from conversation STM (short-term-memory).
+For a non-conversational term - only entities from the current request will be considered.

 parameter.